 We Are Here For You 24/7

-AAA Bail Bond Fraser Michigan, Inc. is licensed for bail bonds in all U.S. states where bail bonds are allowed.
+AAA Bail Bond Agency of Michigan, Inc. is licensed bail bondsman in all U.S. states where bail bonds are allowed.
 Our team is ready to help you, 24 hours a day, 7 days a week and 365 days a year, even on holidays!
 “We Service All Southeast Michigan”.

 - DUI bail bonds